onleetosh/One-Place/README.md

 Authentication

 - POST /api/register - Register a new user
-- POST /api/login - Log in and get a JWT token
+- POST /api/login - Log in & get a JWT token

 Products